ninjadevtrack/stake-delegation-contract/README.md

 ***
 ## 【Introduction of the A liquidity protocol stake delegation contract】
 - This is a smart contract that ...
+  - A contract should be able to vote on specific parameters in https://1inch.exchange/#/dao/governance for stake and vote delegation.
+  - automatic 1inch reward distribution to stakers.

 &nbsp;